Linear structure on a finite Hecke category in type A: Introduction.

 \subsection{Related work.}

-Patterns suggesting the existence of a categorification of the homomorphism $\varpi_{\textrm{alg}}$ play a prominent role in the study of categorified link invariants, see \cite{gnr}.
+Patterns suggesting the existence of a categorification of the homomorphism $\varpi_{\textrm{alg}}:H_n^{\mathrm{aff}} \to H_\n$ play a prominent role in the study of categorified link invariants \cite{gnr}.
 This was one of the starting points of our investigation.
-The objects $\wedge^k\mathcal{S}_n$ (more precisely, their projection to the category of unipotent character sheaves), are objects representing Khovanov-Rozansky homology in the setting of monodromic Hecke categories, see \cite{hhh}.
+The (``mixed'' analogues of) objects $\wedge^k\mathcal{S}_n$ (more precisely, their projection to the category of unipotent character sheaves) are objects representing Khovanov--Rozansky homology in the setting of monodromic Hecke categories \cite{hhh}.

-In the setting of matrix factorizations, categorification of $\varpi_{\textrm{br}}$ was constructed by Oblomkov and Rozansky in \cite{oblomkovAFFINEBRAIDGROUP2019}.
+In the setting of matrix factorizations, the categorification of $\varpi_{\textrm{br}}$ was constructed by Oblomkov and Rozansky in \cite{oblomkovAFFINEBRAIDGROUP2019}.

 Most of the results and ideas of this paper are contained in the author's thesis \cite{tolmachovFunctorAffineFinite2018}.
-The main difference is the replacement of the monoidal derived category of character sheaves with the abelian category, and technical complications arising from this, see the discussion in Section \ref{sec:conv-reduct-group}.
+The main difference is the replacement of the monoidal derived category of character sheaves with the abelian category, and technical complications arising from this.
+This replacement is needed because the derived category $D^b_{\GL_n}(\GL_n)$ is not \emph{symmetric} braided, but was mistakenly treated as such in ibid.\@ We expect, however, that the braiding on the derived category can be modified to make it symmetric and make the simpler argument of \cite{tolmachovFunctorAffineFinite2018} go through.
+See the discussion in Section \ref{sec:conv-reduct-group}.

 In the note \cite{bezrukavnikovTolmachovExt}, joint with Bezrukavnikov, we consider a simpler analogue of some of the results presented here in the setting of the derived category of sheaves on the Lie algebra $\mathfrak{gl}_n$.

 A categorification of $\varpi_{\textrm{alg}}$ whose source is an additive diagrammatic affine Hecke category is constructed in \cite{MACKAAY2024109401}.
-See also \cite{eliasGaitsgoryCentralSheaves2018} for the discussion of the diagrammatic approach to the triangulated categorification $\varpi_{\textrm{alg}}$.
+See also \cite{eliasGaitsgoryCentralSheaves2018} for a discussion of the diagrammatic approach to the triangulated categorification $\varpi_{\textrm{alg}}$.